MP Estate Planning UK

 inheritance tax planning for blended families uk

-This short guide sets the scene.
-We explain how to map family ties, protect a surviving partner and still safeguard children from earlier relationships.
-We point to the tools that work best: wills, trusts, property choices and beneficiary nominations.
+This guide walks you through the key issues.
+We explain how to map your family ties, protect a surviving partner and still safeguard children from earlier relationships.
+We cover the tools that work best in practice: wills, trusts, property ownership choices and beneficiary nominations.

-We write for homeowners aged 45–75 who want clear next steps and peace of mind.
-For further reading on fair solutions and practical steps see a specialist guide at inheritance tax advice for blended families and an overview of options at estate planning guidance.
+We write for homeowners aged 45–75 who want clear next steps and genuine peace of mind.
+For further reading on fair solutions and practical steps see a specialist guide at inheritance tax advice for blended families and an overview of options at inheritance tax planning guidance.

 Key Takeaways

-• One-size wills can exclude stepchildren — name beneficiaries clearly.
+• Standard wills can exclude stepchildren and unmarried partners — name every beneficiary clearly.

-• Wills, trusts and ownership choices help protect assets and loved ones.
+• Wills, trusts and property ownership choices work together to protect assets and loved ones.

 Why blended family inheritance planning is different in the UK

-We see three common pressure points in these unions.
+We see three common pressure points in these households.

 Common pressure points in second marriages and remarriage